musfiqurrabeg/Simple-Plot-Generator--CSV-XLSX-to-Graphs/README.md

-# 📊 Auto Data Plotter: CSV/XLSX to Stunning Visuals
+# 📊 Simple Plot Generator: CSV/XLSX to Visuals

 Turn your CSV/XLSX data into beautiful, automated visualizations in just a few steps!
 No need for manual plotting—just upload, choose a plot, and get your graph instantly!